fabianfassnacht/QGIS_Tutorial6/Tutorial_6_Selections.md

 **selecting “Vector” -> “Geoprocessing Tools” -> “Clip” from the main menu of QGIS as shown in Figure 10.
 This will open the “Clip tool” shown in Figure 11.
 Here, we have to define the “Input Layer” from which we want to create a subset, and the “Clip Layer” which will be used to define the spatial area for which a subset of the “Input Layer” will be created.
 In our case the “gis.osm_roads_free_1” layer will be the “Input Layer” and the “Buffer layer” will be the Clip Layer.
 We additionally define an output name (“Clipped”) for the new Shapefile and press “Run”.**

 Then a new Shapefile will be created.
 After rearranging the layers a bit and changing the visualization settings, it becomes clear that this process has led to almost the same results as the preceding workflow.
 In Figure 12, the two Shapefiles are positioned on top of each other with one of the two layers having an outline with a larger line width.
 You can see that the two Shapefiles extracted using the Buffer-Shapefile with two different approaches match perfectly within the buffer zone, but the result from the first procedure has some road segments that expand over the buffer zone.
-This is because in the first procedure we did not use the buffer to cut intersecting line segments but we selected the "complete" line segments which intersected in any popint with the buffer zone.
+This is because in the first procedure we did not use the buffer to cut intersecting line segments but we selected the "complete" line segments which intersected in any point with the buffer zone.

 ![Figure 10: Opening the “Clip” tool.](Fig10_Tut6.png)

 ![Figure 11: The “Clip” tool dialogue.](Fig11_Tut6.png)

 ![Figure 12: The two extracted subsets of the road network using the buffer Shapefile match perfectly.
 One of the two subsets is displayed in a wide orange line, and the second subset in a more narrow red line.](Fig12_Tut6.png)

 ## 4 Performing a query on the attribute table
 We have now a Shapefile containing all roads that have been affected by the eruption of the vulcano.
 Now we would like to have a closer look at the road types that have been affected.
 To do this, we will first open the attribute table of one of the two Shapefiles containing only the roads located in the buffer zone.
 We open the attribute table by